Analyst797824/BootCamp5projects-/README.md

 Overall, this week enhanced my technical proficiency, improved my confidence in SQL, and strengthened my ability to deliver actionable insights that support business performance and operational efficiency.
 ![week3_image](https://github.com/Analyst797824/BootCamp5projects-/blob/main/Screenshot%202026-01-13%20194805wb3.png)

+Simple Summary of the ERD.
+This diagram shows how data is organised in a retail system — from buying stock to selling products to customers
+1. Suppliers & Purchases
+The business buys products from Suppliers.
+Each purchase is recorded in Purchase Transactions, which store the supplier, cost, quantity, and date.
+2. Inventory
+All products are stored in the Inventory table.
+It includes product details like name, category, selling price, and stock levels.
+Inventory links back to suppliers so you know who provided each product.
+3. Sales
+When a customer buys something, a Sales Transaction is created.
+Each sale can have multiple items, which are stored in Sales Items (product, quantity, selling price).
+4. Customers
+Customers are tracked in the Customer table using a Loyalty Card Number.
+Their details include name, contact info, date of birth, join date, and loyalty points.
+ Big Picture
+The system connects:
+Suppliers → Purchases → Inventory → Sales → Customers This creates a full flow of information from stocking products to selling them and tracking customer activity.
+If you want, I can also help you write a more formal explanation for a report or turn this into a narrative for your portfolio.

 # Week 5: Fundamentals of Microsoft Azure
 Throughout this workbook, I strengthened my understanding of cloud computing principles and developed a strategic perspective on how modern cloud platforms—particularly Microsoft Azure—support data‑driven operations.